Why teach French?

 Secondary school teaching can be a demanding career.
 However, the joy of seeing students progress makes it an extremely rewarding option.

 French teachers work hard to bring languages to life using a variety of teaching and learning methods.
-They get involved in exchange visits and also attend events to build on their skills and to network with other MFL teachers.
+They get involved in exchange visits and also attend events to build on their skills and to network with other languages teachers.

 Pushing the boundaries